 PAUL MCKENNA, Ph.D. was recently named by the Sunday Times as ‘one of the world’s most important modern gurus’ alongside Nelson Mandela and the Dalai Lama.
-He is Britain’s bestselling non-fiction author, selling 6,000 books a week in 35 countries, a total of 10 million books worldwide in the last decade.
+He is one of Britain’s bestselling non-fiction authors, having sold a total of 10 million books worldwide.
 He has worked his unique brand of personal transformation with Hollywood movie stars, Olympic gold medalists, rock stars, leading business achievers and royalty.
 Over the past twenty years, Paul McKenna has helped millions of people successfully quit smoking, lose weight, overcome insomnia, eliminate stress, and increase self-confidence.
 Paul McKenna is regularly watched on TV by hundreds of millions of people in 42 countries around the world.

 He has consistently astounded his audiences and patients by proving how small changes in people’s lives can create amazing results – whether it’s curing someone of a lifelong phobia, or clearing up deep-seated issues in a matter of minutes.